Hubs-Foundation/hubs/PRIVACY.md

-# Privacy Notice for Hubs by Mozilla
+# Privacy Notice for Hubs and Spoke

 Version 3.0, October 16, 2018